galanonym/.vim/readme.md

     G - bottom of file
     32G - jump to line 32

+    <C-o> - jump back to where cursor has been
+    <C-i> - jump forward to where the cursor has been

 Screen Movement

     zz - scroll current line on screen middle